johnalison/WorkingPhilosophy/BookNotes/WhatsOurProblem.md

 -  It’s the great catch-22 of our species: the biggest threat to humanity is low-rung humanity, and low-rung humanity persists because it has often been the best defense against this very threat.

 - Small individual bias can lead to large collective bias

+- Eisenhower, who was in attendance, said the scene was “unpardonable—and a complete negation of the spirit of democracy.
+I was bitterly ashamed. re:1964 republican primaries

+- Re:Equity Meme:   The thing about moving those boxes around is that if activists are wrong about the specifics of the fence, moving boxes may be counterproductive and potentially a form of injustice itself.

+- Oppression has been a regular feature of human societies since the dawn of time, and in the Power Games, the primary tool to fight oppression has been violence.
+Free speech offers a better way.
+The rich are protected and empowered by their money, the elite by their connections, the majority by their vote, while minority views often end up left out.
+But free speech gives the powerless a voice—the ability to spark a mind-changing movement that gains so much momentum, it moves our beliefs and our cultural norms, which in turn moves the Overton window, which moves policy, and then law.

+  Throughout American history, free speech has been much more than protection against tyranny.
+It’s been the country’s brain, its compass, and its conscience.

+- It’s the job of the progressive to never be satisfied with progress

+- It’s only the idea supremacist on campus who says, “No one on campus is allowed to express ideas I find reprehensible, whether I’m in the room or not.”
+Which is another way of saying, “No one on campus is allowed to hear ideas that I find reprehensible.”

+- The great thing about social media was how it gave a voice to voiceless people, but we’re now creating a surveillance society, where the smartest way to survive is to go back to being voiceless.”